Estimated reading time: 4 minutes

 Include a ritual

 You can use any smoke cleansing stick, a large shell, matches, and a feather.
 Each one of these symbolizes one of the four elements: air, earth, fire, and water.
-The energy stays in an area, so, therefore, needs clearing.
+Energy stays in an area, so, therefore, needs clearing.
 Especially negative energy as it will impact the atmosphere and people in that room.

 As a result, it is always best to smoke cleanse the space before big celebrations, after stressful events, or periodically.
 Doing so will leave a cleared area set with intentions for peace and harmony.
 A bonus is a beautiful fragrance given off from the smoke cleansing sticks.